 Reaching Out to FSBO Owners

-For Sale By Owner (FSBO) houses are being sold without an agent.
+For Sale By Owner (FSBO), houses are sold without an agent.

 If you work with an FSBO house, you can still be the buyer’s agent.
 You might even be able to convince the FSBO owner to let you be their agent, too.
 This is great, as it means you won’t have to split the commission with another party.